mrconter1/The-Long-Multiplication-Benchmark/AnswersGeneration/README.md

 2. **generate_multiplication_steps**

-   `generate_multiplication_steps` is used by `sample_multiplication_steps` and generate a detailed output of all the steps involved in solving a multiplication of two same-sized whole numbers, including all intermediate steps.
+   `generate_multiplication_steps` is used by `sample_multiplication_steps` and generates a detailed output of all the steps involved in solving a multiplication of two same-sized whole numbers, including all intermediate steps.
 This function breaks down the multiplication into detailed steps, similar to how it's taught in schools, showing intermediate results and column-by-column additions leading to the final result.

    **Example Output for Multiplying 345 and 534:**
    ```